DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04A-linear-transforms.md

 </div>
 <div class = "workingout"><br><br><br><br><br><br><br><br></div>

-(b) **(Optional)** Copy and complete the code below, in a new script in Matlab, by adding in the complete transformation matrix.
+(b) Copy and complete the code below, in a new script in Matlab, by adding in the complete transformation matrix.
 Run the script to visualize the transformation.
 <div markdown = "1">

 ```matlab:Code